jondagamkd/readme-generator/README.md

 ## Installation

-Simply clone the code onto your machine.
+Simply clone the code onto your machine and be sure to install dependencies with nmp install.

 ## Usage